 Letter From The Director

 In addition, having the BIRCWH grant has led to some new and exciting efforts including the Women’s Health Research Day.
-Last October (2013) year will be our 6th annual event.
-The Center for Women’s Health Research honors the BIRCWH Scholars at its annual luncheon as well.
+Last October (2014) year was our 7th annual event.
+The Center for Women’s Health Research honors the BIRCWH Scholars at its Annual Community Luncheon as well.
 In addition, our annual Cardiovascular Women’s Health Symposium presents the latest in health care information to health care providers in the community.